Johan van Veen

 Johan van Veen (Uithuizermeeden, 21 December 1893 – The Hague, 9 December 1959) was a Dutch hydraulic engineer.
-He is considered the father of the Delta Works.
+A graduate of Technische Hoogeschool Delft, he joined Rijkswaterstaat in 1929 and became head of its research department for tidal rivers and estuaries, where he conducted pioneering studies of coastal morphology, storm surges, saltwater intrusion, and tidal hydraulics.

+Beginning in the late 1930s, van Veen repeatedly warned that the Netherlands' flood defences were inadequate and advocated large-scale engineering measures, including the closure of vulnerable estuaries and the strengthening of dikes.
+Although many of his proposals initially received little political support, they gained urgency after the North Sea flood of 1953, when he served as secretary of the state commission charged with developing a long-term flood protection strategy.

+Van Veen's ideas formed much of the basis for the Delta Plan and the subsequent Delta Works, for which he is often regarded as the "Father of the Delta Works".
+He also developed several influential hydraulic engineering innovations, including the van Veen grab sampler, early prototypes of the Deltar computer, methods of tidal modelling based on hydraulic-electrical analogies, and techniques for studying estuarine processes.

 Education

 Johan van Veen was the fifth child of seven in a farming family.
 He was the brother of Marie van Veen, married to the artist Johan Dijkstra.
 In 1913, after high school graduation, he started his studies in Delft at the Technische Hoogeschool van Delft.
 He studied civil engineering.
 In 1919, he graduated as "ingenieur" (equivalent to M.Sc. in engineering).

 Provincial Water Authority Drenthe

 Van Veen worked as an engineer for the Drainage Department of the Provincial Water Authority of the Province of Drenthe.
 The task of this department was to develop plans to improve the drainage and road structure of the province.
 In turn, this would enlarge the agricultural yield and to transport the products in a more efficient way to the markets (in the western part of the Netherlands).

 During World War I, it became evident that the Netherlands depended too strongly on food products from abroad.
 The interwar years were focused on agriculture.
 In order to have solid grounds for such plans, the borders of watersheds were charted, discharge measurements were made and leveling out valleys and the adjacent higher grounds works were executed.
 Van Veen carried out these studies in cooperation with agricultural engineer F.P.
 Mesu (who graduated in Wageningen).